matijapiskorec/archlinux-usb/ffmpeg.md

 sleep 3 ; screencast -S -W -1 -Z 160x90 test.mp4
 ```

+Tip: Make sure you quit the program with `q` and to leave some extra time at the end of the recording - in that case the recording will not include the last few seconds.
+This is useful because then the recording will not include your screen switching and pressing of `q`.

 ## Concatenating video files

 If you have MP4 files, these could be losslessly concatenated by first transcoding them to MPEG-2 transport streams.
 With H.264 video and AAC audio, the following can be used: